Visali11/Music-genre-classification-and-recommendation-system/README.md

 # Music-genre-classification-and-recommendation-system
 Music Recommendation System
-•	System with NLP
+•	System with
 • A Python application to recommend music genres based on user preferences.
-•	Utilized Natural Language Processing (NLP) techniques to analyze artist/genre descriptions from the Spotify Million Song Dataset.
+•	Utilized normal classification techniques to analyze artist/genre descriptions from the Spotify-2000.csv Dataset.
-•	Implemented Cosine Similarity to identify songs with descriptions most similar to the user's input.
+•	Implemented simple code to identify songs with genre most matches to the user's input and recommend accordingly.
-•	Built a user-friendly web application using Streamlit for user interaction and displaying recommendations.
+•	Built a user-friendly web application using Streamlit for user interaction and displaying genre classification & recommendations.